 - Right to change the information

 - Right to move data

 Additionally, we will provide an interface to give consent to use personal data.
-Once the consent is provided, the system will record this action and setup consent expiry date as well.
+Once they provide consent the system will record this action and set up the consent expiry date as well.